 ATMs widely available.
-Credit cards accepted in most hotels and restaurants.
+Credit cards widely accepted in hotels and restaurants.

 ATMs are ubiquitous in cities and towns, and even the smallest hamlet is likely to have at least one.
 The majority accept Visa and MasterCard.

 - Polish ATMs require a four-digit PIN code.

 - Inform your bank before travelling abroad to avoid having your card blocked by bank security when overseas transactions start appearing on your account.

 - You'll often be given the choice to convert your ATM transaction to your home currency on the spot, but you'll get a better rate if you decline the option and choose 'Polish złoty'.

 - Beware of the widespread Euronet ATMs, which give a much poorer rate of exchange than bank ATMs.

 The Polish currency is the złoty, abbreviated to zł and pronounced zwo-ti.
 It is divided into 100 groszy, which are abbreviated to gr.
 Banknotes come in denominations of 10zł, 20zł, 50zł, 100zł and 200zł, and coins in 1gr, 2gr, 5gr, 10gr, 20gr and 50gr, and 1zł, 2zł and 5zł.
 It’s a relatively stable currency, holding at around 4zł to €1 since 2010.

 Keep some small-denomination notes and coins for shops, cafes and restaurants – getting change for the 100zł and 200zł notes that ATMs often spit out can be a problem.